bharatimalik/Investigation_of_No-Show_Medical_Appointments/README.md

 * Combining external data sources such as traffic, weather, or geographic data with this dataset could put in light some of the other factors that influence patients to not show up.

-* Further analysis of patients with repeat no-shows could also bring in some other information which influence them to repeatedly miss their appointments
+* Further analysis of patients with repeat no-shows could also bring in some other information which influence them to repeatedly miss their appointments.